Chapter 2 Walkthrough

 All target script files have these requirements.

-- Load the packages required for configuration, e.g.
+- Load the packages needed to define the pipeline, e.g.

 targets